Pasture grass and NSC values

 This grass, turning brown in spots, is stressed out and has higher NSC values.
 Not ideal for some horses.

 - Use a grazing muzzle!
 You can learn more about them here.

 - During times when your pasture grass is stressed, supplement with a slow feeder in a dry lot or paddock.

 - Have a dry lot available for high laminitis risk horses.
 This also benefits horses that rip around and shred the grass pastures.

 - Work with your Veterinarian, Equine Nutritionist, and local Agriculture Extension Agency for help!
-This website link has an easy to use search feature to find your local Ag Extension Service.
 Take advantage of it!